stacks-network/docs/_develop/zero_to_dapp_3.md

 The Blockstack <a href="https://blockstack.github.io/blockstack.js/#putfile" target="\_blank"><code>putFile()</code></a> stores the data provided in the user's DApp data store.
-By default, `putFile()` stores data in an encrypted format which means only user that stored it can view it.
+By default, `putFile()` stores data in an encrypted format which means only the user that stored it can view it.
 You can view the URL for the data store from a user's profile.
 Because this application wants other users to view the persona and territory, the data is not encrypted, so the `encrypt` option is set to `false`.

 If you tested your Animal Kingdom, you can see this on your profile.
 To see your profile, go to the <a href="https://explorer.blockstack.org">Blockstack